MahmoudHanyFathalla/MahmoudHanyFathalla/README.md

 - 🏠 Living in Cairo, Egypt
 - 🏅 Interested in Competitive Programming
-- 💻 Currently working as a software develope for RobEn's Software & AI team
+- 💻 Currently working as a software developer for RobEn's Software & AI team
 - 📫 How to reach me: **mahmoudhanyfathalla@gmail.com**